roberd13/dsedocker/README.md

 For Studio: `/var/lib/datastax-studio`

-To mount a volume, you would use the `-v` flag with the docker run command when starting the container with the following syntax
+To mount a volume, you would use the `-v` flag with the docker run command when starting the container with the following syntax.

 ```
 docker run -v <some_root_dir>:<container_volume>:<options>